VaconnProductions/VaconnProductions.github.io/_posts/2018-2-22-Character-Select2.md

 Once again the entire code for this menu is a lot of brute force and just simple structuring.
 There were some instances where I needed to go around multiple classes just to get a something to fade out.
 The key thing I leanred is definitely the importance of good naming especially when code gets incredibly long, and your only tool for survival is CNTRL-F.

 The majority of the code is now available [here](https://github.com/VaconnProductions/LostEmpireDev).
-Can take a look if your interested but be warry as its a complete mess.
+Can take a look if your interested but be wary as its a complete mess.
 Thats all for now!

 -Kashif